apichat-badan/amazon-reviews-analysis/README.md

 ## Data Source

 This project uses the Amazon Product Reviews dataset from [J. McAuley's research group](http://jmcauley.ucsd.edu/data/amazon/).
-Specifically, we use the **Grocery and Gourmet Food** dataset which contains:
+Specifically, for this project  **Grocery and Gourmet Food** dataset was used, which contains:

 - **5,074,160 reviews** across various grocery and gourmet food products
 - **287,209 products** with metadata